 Some cacti and succulents are best being allowed to grow tall or straight out of a pot.
 However, there are many types of hanging cactus and unusual succulents that enjoy growing in a hanging pot so they can stream down as each new piece starts.

-Here are some popular hanging succulent plants:
+Here are some great selections:

 - Burro’s tail (Sedum morganianum) – One of the prettiest sedums, this is one of those unusual succulents that grows in the pot and has pendant stems that tend to cascade down over the edges of the basket.
 The foliage is short and very light green.
 The entire plant is covered by bluish-silver blooms.
 Hanging succulent plants are usually easy to propagate, and the Burro’s tail is no exception.